-If the trampoline and enclosure needs to be moved, it should be moved by two persons, kept horizontal, and lifted slightly.
-If necessary, the trampoline and enclosure can be taken apart for moving.
+If you need to move the trampoline and enclosure, get your buddy to help you.
+It will be easier with two people.
+Keep the trampoline horizontal and slightly lifted.
+You can always take the trampoline and enclosure apart to move it, too.

 To take the trampoline apart, follow the assembly steps in reverse order.
-Do not attempt to take the frame sections, legs, or bases apart before the mat and springs have been removed.
+Do not attempt to take the frame sections, legs, or bases apart before you remove the mat and springs.
+It makes things more complicated if you do.

 Don't forget to check us out online!
-We'd love to hear from you.
+We'd love to hear from you!